NDAR/Brainhack-2017-Demo/README.md

 ### To work with miNDAR directly

-* cx_Oracle - Some assembly required - have guide for Linux and Windows
+* cx_Oracle - Some assembly required - has guides for Linux and Windows

 ## Acknowledgements